Find Affordable College Courses

 Baltimore, MD

-Our analysis found Johns Hopkins University to be the most popular school for applied mathematics students who want to pursue a master’s degree in Maryland.
-Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit school with a fairly large student population.
+Our 2023 rankings named Johns Hopkins University the most popular school in Maryland for applied mathematics students working on their master’s degree.
+Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.

 About 31% of the students majoring in applied math at the school are women while 69% are male.

-The in-demand master’s degree programs at University of Maryland - College Park helped the school earn the #2 place on this year’s ranking of the most popular applied mathematics schools in Maryland.
+Out of the 5 schools in Maryland that were part of this year’s ranking, University of Maryland - College Park landed the # 2 spot on the list.
 Located in the suburb of College Park, UMCP is a public school with a fairly large student population.

 Women make up 52% of the applied math majors at the school.